Skip to main content

 Yes, seasonal employees are required to complete the training upon initiating employment.

 Yes, the training may be viewed in a group.
 The individual in charge of training should maintain a sign-in sheet (like this sample sign-in sheet) to document each person’s participation.
-Note, only the primary registrant's name will appear on the certificate of completion — that’s fine, because the Fraud Reporting Form (located under the "Tools for Tracking" above) that each employee is required to fill out will be sufficient proof that that they have viewed the training video.
+Note, only the primary registrant's name will appear on the certificate of completion — that’s fine, because the Fraud Reporting Form (located under the "Tools for Tracking" above) that each employee is required to fill out will be sufficient proof that they have viewed the training video.

 The group sign-in sheet should be maintained by the political subdivision for yearly AOS audit purposes.